Your support today will help us to do our part to make sure species like the Red panda don't go extinct forever.

 Why are Red pandas disappearing?

-Their endangered status has led to many Red Pandas calling North American zoos home.
-By doing so, zoo veterinarians have been able to study and document kidney, liver, and gastrointestinal disease as leading causes of death in the Red Pandas.
+Their endangered status has led to many calling North American zoos home.
+By doing so, zoo veterinarians have been able to study and document kidney, liver, and gastrointestinal disease as leading causes of death.
 However, over 20 Red Pandas in North America have died for reasons zoo veterinarians refer to as "Red Panda Acute Mortality Syndrome."
 Zoo veterinarians aren't clear on what this syndrome is, but initial evidence points to abnormal adrenal function.

 The Wild Animal Health Fund is currently funding a study that could identify this fatal condition.
-This science would be lifesaving for the Red pandas.
+This science would be lifesaving for these guys!

 One hundred percent of every dollar you give to the Wild Animal Health Fund goes to fund research grants.
 Even a donation as little as a dollar can make a difference.
 The Red pandas and so many more species need YOUR help to save them.